Hi there! I’m Tanya Vliss.

 The Happiest Time Of My Life

 I am on this amazing journey and planning a life I love.
 There is a lot of learning ahead but it is exciting and I feel so empowered and in control.
-I would love to help you to overcome obstacles too and create a life you love so visit often and check out the latest posts.
+I would love to help you to overcome obstacles too and create a life you love.
 You can read my very first post about Total Wellness by clicking this link.

 All the best.